How to become more sustainable with a product configurator?

 Stella McCartney's presentation at the Spring/Summer 2020 Men's Fashion Week

-The waste of the fashion industry, which already accounts for 92 million tonnes of textile per year, is expected to increase by 60% between 2015 and 2030 [7].
+The amount of waste in the fashion industry, which already accounts for 92 million tons of textile per year, is expected to increase by 60% between 2015 e 2030 [7].

 How to cope with textile waste?
 Several luxury brands have embraced the strategy of burning unsold stocks.
-The main reason is to avoid discounts e sales, as well as preserving the brand’s image e prestige
+The main reason is to avoid discounts e sales, as well as to preserve the brand’s image e prestige.

 As a result, products will be manufactured based on the real-time product configuration created by the customer.
 Therefore, any material waste associated with the creation of multiple prodotti fisici that might be unsold will be avoided.